wrode/Blog/_posts/2016-08-19-Smart contracts.md

 1. Legally binding

 First of all, a normal contract has legal consequences in the 'real world'.
-If the counterparty of an agreement does not uphold their part of the agreement, the legal system can be used to hold the other party accountable.
+If the counterparty of a contract does not uphold their part of the agreement, the legal system can be used to hold them accountable.
+On the contrary, a smart contract does not have to be upheld, any conditions are automatically settled on the blockchain.
+Blockchains do not (currently) have any precedence in the 'real world' outside the blockchain.
+All settlement (currently) happens on the blockchain.
+Yet, blockchains are still intertvined with the 'real world' since their cryptocurrencies have real world value.

-Is legally binding.
-Not something that needs to be upheld - only settled on the blockchain.

-Bound by the blockchain.

-Blockchains are intertvined with the 'real world', their cryptocurrencies have real world value.
-But they still do not have any legal precedence outside the blockchain (yet).

 2. Trust

-Since a normal contract has legal consequences outside the blockchain, if you trust the contract and the legal system.

-For a blockchain
+Need trust in the small print of the contract you are signing (like how you read the carefully read the fine print of your itunes agreement).
+Not only that, but you need to

+That's why you might be hesitant to go into an agreement with the son of the president in Corruptland, relating some things in corruptland - the rule of law is kind of broken there.

+That's also why investors do not want to invest in corruptland.
+Rule of law ensures that the investors are treated fairly. if you invest and get screwed over by the son of the president.

+3. Predictability

+If apple created new terms and conditions that included some fine print about having to give away your house once you sign the contract - and 100,000 people signed the contract before someone actually read the contract.
+Then given the current legal system, the people

+Likewise when the state of california create a set of rules about the california electricity market which jp morgan gamed.
+JP morgan still had to bear a hefty fine.

+One of the weaknesses here is that a lot of history within law has created regulation to handle problems, even though the conditions are clearly specifies - it may also.
+I would highly recommend two articles written byMat Levine on the subject. (bring in Matt Levine).

-3. Privacy
+3. Privacy and agreements
 Come to an agreement,

 smart contracts are already public